aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

   or `SNSEvent.SNSRecord` as first parameter.
 - The annotation now handles a single message, contrary to the previous version that was handling the complete batch.
   It gives more control, especially when dealing with partial failures with SQS (see the batch module).
-- The new module only provides an annotation, the `SqsUtils` is not available anymore in this new version.
+- The new module only provides an annotation, an equivalent to the `SqsUtils` class is not available anymore in this new version.

-Also, if you are still using the `powertools-sqs` library for batch processing, consider moving to `powertools-batch` at the same time to remove the dependency on this library completely; it has been deprecated and will be removed in v2.
+Finally, if you are still using the `powertools-sqs` library for batch processing, consider moving to `powertools-batch` at the same time to remove the dependency on this library completely; it has been deprecated and will be removed in v2.